Biden stopped the executions of 37 men. Trump's DOJ wants to punish them

 According to BOP policy, prisoners struggling with mental health issues like that should be disqualified from placement at ADX.

-"Inmates currently diagnosed as suffering from serious psychiatric illnesses should not be referred for placement at…ADX Florence," the document states.
+"Inmates currently diagnosed as suffering from serious psychiatric illnesses should not be referred for placement at…ADX Florence," a policy document states.

+Brockman, the former ADX psychologist, said she believes the government's threat of transferring the prisoners to ADX is "directly linked" to their recent suicidal thoughts and attempts at suicide.

 "Psychologically, we are messing with them," Brockman said.
 "Psychologically, we have a government who is causing so much damage and harm, it's going to be hard to undo that."